 Which Plants To Use

 Enfleurage is usually done with flowers and in the spring there is a plethora of great material; like lilac, hyacinth, narcissus, linden, peony, magnolia, lily of the valley, some tulips and even some of the tiny spring bulbs, like blue bells.
-At other times of the year, take a trip to your local flower shop and pick up anything you like the smell of to experiment with ;) Some nice choices are freesia, mimosa, lily, gardenia, boronia and, of course, rose.
+At other times of the year, take a trip to your local flower market and pick up anything you like the smell of to experiment with ;).
+Some nice choices are freesia, mimosa, lily, gardenia, boronia and, of course, rose.

 Don’t let your enfleurage-ing stop with flowers!
 This is meant to be a natural scent experiment; things like black walnut, fruit kernels, fragrant nuts, berries & other fruit, beans, woods and even some mushrooms can bring interesting notes to an enfleurage.
 There are no rules!

-The menstruum for cold enfleurage is some type of oil that’s viscous in heat but thick when it’s cold.
+The menstruum for cold enfleurage is some type of fatty oil that’s viscous in heat but thick when it’s cold.
 Traditionally it was done with lard and tallow.
 We sometimes use a combination of jojoba oil with a small amount of beeswax melted into it, but Coconut Oil is also a good choice.
 The advantage of coconut oil is it’s super easy and you can work with it right out of the jar.
 The disadvantage is that it adds a slight coconut aroma to your final product but often that just makes it more interesting.

 - Smear your cake pan with enough oil to coat it by about 1”

 - Lay your fresh plant material in the fatty oil/wax so that it is fully submerged in oil.

 - Set aside and leave to absorb for about 48 hours